What is a crisis management plan (CMP)?

 Public relations are often an integral aspect of the crisis management process.
-An organization may choose to enlist outside public relations help to handle communications aspects, such as dealing with the media.
+An organization might choose to enlist outside public relations help to handle communications aspects, such as dealing with the media.
 With a public crisis response, an organization can counter any misleading and false information and seek to ease concerns.
-If an organization resolves a crisis situation quickly enough, bringing the event to the attention of the public may not be necessary and could even bring unwanted attention.
+If an organization resolves a crisis quickly enough, it might not be necessary to make the public aware of the event and bring unwanted attention.

-In an age of the coronavirus pandemic and increased cybersecurity attacks, organizations should have a "when, not if" mentality regarding crisis management planning and should form a plan as if an incident will happen.
-It's important to be proactive, rather than reactive.
+In an age of the coronavirus pandemic and increased cybersecurity attacks, organizations should have a "when, not if" mentality regarding crisis management planning.
+Organizations should form a plan as if an incident will happen and be proactive, not reactive.

 Defining a crisis